-APPENDIX D

-DISSERTATION PROPOSAL AND DATA ANALYSIS APPROVAL FORM
+APPENDIX D DISSERTATION PROPOSAL AND DATA ANALYSIS APPROVAL FORM

 Please Print Name of Student ASU ID (10 Digit ID)

-6 D. CD.
-1A.
-1
+C'- material of Charlet Data of Danas and Assessed

 Signature of Student Date of Proposal Approval

 Please Check one [] Portfolio Project Title or [] Dissertation Title

 Please Print the names of Committee Signatures

 Chair or Co-Chair

 Co-Chair or Member

+Co chair of Weimber

 Member

 Member

-Wellber

 Member

 Head of Department

+•

+Data of Data Analysis Annuaval

 Date of Data Analysis Approval

 Please Print the names of Committee Signatures

 Chair or Co Chair

 Co-Chair or Member

 Member

 Member

+74

 Member

-Member

-Signatures indicate that the student above has received the committee's approval of the student's portfolio project proposal and/or data analytic strategies as presented and has permission to continue towards the portfolio project defense.
+^{}Signatures indicate that the student above has received the committee's approval of the student's portfolio project proposal and/or data analytic strategies as presented and has permission to continue towards the portfolio project defense.
 The original form will be put in student's graduate file in the main office.